8 Surefire Ways to Reduce Your Answering Service Bill in 2021

 If you have many locations or on-call schedules, simply multiply each of the above options times the number of schedules.
 Unless you are using web on-call, the costs add up in a hurry.

-We've seen a reduction of upward of 40% for some of our call center customers.
+We've seen a reduction upwards of 40% for some of our call center customers.

 The greeting can be provided by the answering service or in some cases, by the phone system at your office.